 The Pain from Unanswered Prayers can be Exquisite

-For those who are striving to follow Christ one of the unnerving challenges we are required to grapple with in our discipleship is that some of our prayers seem to go unanswered.
+For church members who are striving to follow Christ one of the unnerving challenges we are required to grapple with in our discipleship is that some of our prayers seeming go unanswered.
 This can be a source of frustration, as well as a challenge to our faith.
 When this happens we can feel betrayed, and if we let these kinds of feelings take root we can unintentionally invite the adversary into our lives (2 Nephi 32:8) and he will teach us not to pray, whispering, “God won’t answer your prayers because…” and then proceed to lie to us.

-I think one of the unfortunate things we do in the church is to share our experiences with answered prayers and avoid relating our experiences with “unanswered prayers”.
+I think one of the unfortunate things we do in the church is to share our experiences with answered prayers and avoid relating our experiences with unanswered prayers.
 Telling only one side of our experience with prayer can create the impression that all our prayers are answered.
-This can create unrealistic expectations in others, especially the youth.
+This can cause unrealistic expectations in others, especially the youth.

 Following are a few thoughts from church leaders regarding their ideas on dealing with unanswered prayers:

 “Very often over the years I have had peace and patience knowing He was there and would not forsake me even though some prayers were going unanswered.”
 Marvin J. Ashton, “He Is There,” New Era, Oct 1993, 4

 “I recognize that, on occasion, some of our most fervent prayers may seem to go unanswered.
 We wonder, ‘Why?’
 I know that feeling!
 I know the fears and tears of such moments.
 But I also know that our prayers are never ignored.
 Our faith is never unappreciated.”
 Russell M. Nelson, “Jesus Christ—the Master Healer,” Ensign, Nov 2005, 85